Substance Abuse and Addiction Treatment Resources in Ashland

 Al-Anon and Nar-Anon Meetings

 Al-Anon and Nar-Anon meetings were established to address the challenges faced by loved ones of those struggling with substance dependence.
-In these meetings, the members enjoy support from a network of peers who understand what it takes to support a loved one who has completed treatment at an Ashland drug rehab center or an Ashland alcohol rehab center.
+In these meetings, the members enjoy support from a network of peers who understand what it takes to support a loved one who has completed treatment.
 The meetings also follow a parallel 12-step program.
-You can find Al-Anon and Nar-Anon meetings near Ashland.
+You can find Al-Anon and Nar-Anon meetings at the following locations.

 Our Lady of Bellefonte Hospital

 Lakeside Christian Church

 - Ironton, OH

 - Cross Lanes, WV

 - See All Cities in Kentucky

 The contents of this website such as text, graphics, images, and other material contained on the website (“Content”) are for informational purposes only and do not constitute medical advice; the Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 In the event of a medical emergency, call a doctor or 911 immediately.
 This website does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by this website is solely at your own risk.